 The Catholic University "Santa Teresa de Jesús" of Avila opened on the 24th of August in 1996 by decree of the bishop of Avila.
-UCAV is a private, non-profit organization of the Catholic Church of Spain.
+UCAV is a private, non-profit organization of the Spanish Catholic Church.

 UCAV is committed to providing an environment in which students can learn, develop, and mature.